-Indian Rice with Cumin and Spices is just an easy way of adding a lot of flavor to your rice.
+Indian Rice with Cumin is just an easy way of adding a lot of flavor to your rice.
 It’s filled with warm, aromatic spices such as cinnamon, cloves and of course cumin.
 There really isn’t much more to it other than cooking whole spices in a pan before adding rice and water.
 This Indian rice is always a winner at our Indian or even Middle Eastern dinner nights.

 Sometimes I’m just tired of using that same boring basmati rice over and over again.
 Don’t get me wrong, regular rice is nice too.
 But jeera rice… that’s awesome.
 And easy too, so not many excuses not to make it.